Facts about the animal kingdom

 Moles spend most of the time playing alone in their tunnels where there is never room for more than one mole.
 In fact, they are rarely seen above the surface.
 They avoid meeting other moles, and when their territories overlap they may end up fighting.

-The 10 Most Solitary Animals in the World - Moles
+Most Solitary Animals in the World - Moles

 Koalas

-The 10 Most Solitary Animals in the World - Koalas
+Most Solitary Animals in the World - Koalas

 Sloths

-The 10 Most Solitary Animals in the World - Sloths
+Most Solitary Animals in the World - Sloths

 Wolverine

 Wolverines are very strange and solitary mammals.
 They are a look like a cross between bear and a dog, but are actually mustelids, part of the weasel family.
 They not only prefer to live alone, but actively chase away any creature that come near them.
-Individual wolverines are known to occupy large territories and defend them tooth and nail, gaining a place among the most aggressive animals in the world.
+Individual wolverines are known to occupy large territories and defend them tooth and nail, gaining a reputation among the most aggressive animals in the world.

 It is no wonder that wolverines have chosen the vast, wild forests of Canada and Alaska as their home.
 This gives them plenty of space in which to roam alone with fewer chances of coming across unwanted company.
-We could almost give them the top spot among these 10 most solitary animals in the world!
+We could almost give them the top spot among these 10 most solitary animals in the world.

-The 10 Most Solitary Animals in the World - Wolverine
+Most Solitary Animals in the World - Wolverine

 Spotfin lionfish